Service Charter

 We cannot:

-There are also some issues we can't help you with, such as complaints about:
+There are also some issues we cannot help you with, such as complaints about:

 Aged care providers